Wooden Products Trading License in Dubai: Cost and Requirements

 Step 2: Submit your application with the required documents and select a company structure, either a Free Zone Establishment (FZE) for a sole shareholder or a Free Zone Company (FZCO) for multiple shareholders

-Step 3: Pay the applicable licence and registration fees upon receiving approval from the free zone authority
+Step 3: Pay the applicable license and registration fees upon receiving approval from the free zone authority

 Step 4: Obtain your Emirates ID and visa entitlements, then proceed to open a corporate bank account with a UAE-based bank